 Because it is mined and sourced throughout the globe, natural stone marble varies widely in quality and price.
 Typically, high-quality marble is more expensive than marble look porcelain.
 However, other costs should be considered.
 Marble tile is easier and less expensive to install.
 On the other hand, it must be sealed before use and resealed on a regular basis.
 Marble look porcelain is more expensive to install but is virtually maintenance free.
 To address the installation cost, RevoTile was developed.
 It is a porcelain click tile that installs 2 times faster than regular tile.

 Is marble better than porcelain?

 For property resale value, yes, marble is better than porcelain.
-For durability and easy maintenance, marble look porcelain is better than marble.
-All natural stone is porous and thus has application limits (we do not recommend outdoor use) and requires sealing and yearly resealing.
+For cost and easy maintenance, marble look porcelain is better than marble.
+All natural stone is porous, thus has application limits (we do not recommend outdoor use), and requires sealing before use and yearly resealing.
 Porcelain is waterproof, stain-resistant, scratch-resistant, fade-resistant, and can withstand outdoor climates.
-But the beauty of natural stone marble is unmatched and for some with highly discriminating taste, there is nothing like the real thing.
+But marble look porcelain does not impact resale value to the degree of natural stone marble.
+The beauty of natural stone marble is unmatched and for some with highly discriminating taste, there is nothing like the real thing.